mcrisc/gedit-urlautoref-plugin/README.md

     [1] http://github.com/
     [2] http://stackoverflow.com/

-Inserting some blanks after your current line may be a good idea.
-Otherwise you'll get your reference list appended to the end of your current line.
+When starting a new file, inserting some blanks after your first line may be a good idea.
+Otherwise you'll get the reference list appended to it.